Generated, not recorded

 More than you would expect.
 The reviews for most major white noise apps include at least one complaint about the loop restarting.
 Short loops under 60 seconds are almost universally audible after a few nights.
 Longer loops are harder to consciously detect, but the repeating pattern is still processed by your brain.
 Some of those apps charge $60 a year for the privilege.
 Veil sidesteps the problem entirely.

 White noise is equal energy across all frequencies.
 Bright and dense, like TV static.
 Pink noise rolls off as frequency goes up, matching how natural sounds are distributed.
 Warmer and softer, like steady rainfall.
 Brown noise concentrates energy in the bass.
 Deep and enveloping, like distant thunder or a large waterfall.
 Most people find pink the most natural starting point.
 Brown is popular with anyone who finds white too harsh or wants to quiet a busy mind.
+Read our full comparison.

 Yes.
 Background audio through screen lock is a hard requirement for a sleep app, and Veil treats it as non-negotiable.
 Audio continues through screen lock, app backgrounding, and notification interruptions on both iOS and Android.
 Lock screen controls (play, pause, stop) are fully supported.